pattyjula/Git-reference/docs/Configure-GitBash.md

 `git config --global user.name`

 Also set up your email address.
-For LAPD, it seems best to use your @lapd.online email address.
 Run the command below in Git Bash.

 `git config --global user.email "YOUR_EMAIL"`